 Are you considering going wholesale with your eCommerce business?
 You’re probably feeling daunted by the conflicting advice everywhere when it comes to deciding on your Minimum Order Quantity (MOQ).
 Today, we’re going to talk about how to set Minimum Order Quantity terms that serve you – without making your clients run for the hills.

 Before we jump in, let’s get the Minimum Order Quantity (MOQ) definition down pat.
-It’s fairly self-explanatory, but essentially refers to the minimum amount that can be ordered from a wholesaler supplier.
+It’s fairly self-explanatory.
+Minimum Order Quantity refers to the minimum amount that can be ordered from a wholesaler supplier.
 For example, if you have an MOQ of 100 units or $100, your customers must be able to purchase at least 100 units or spend $100 to be able to buy from you.

 Specifying MOQs is beneficial in ensuring you’re making a healthy profit margin and keeping a stable cash flow.
-Using TradeGecko’s B2B eCommerce platform, you can set an MOQ by specifying the lowest quantity of a certain product that you are willing to sell to any buyer.
+Using QuickBooks Commerce’s B2B platform, you can set an MOQ by specifying the lowest quantity of a certain product that you are willing to sell to any buyer.